 The Government of Nigeria (GON) has sought to undertake a very unusual method of stopping or deterring “oil bunkering” in the Niger Delta; the use of military bombing for minor bunkering assets.
 This is a true example of the famed “fire brigade” approach associated with GON when seriously challenged with problems of technical, complex or elusive nature.
 It is easy for the GON to deploy Joint Task Force (JTF) and other heavy-handed security outfits to the Niger Delta with ‘genocidal consequences’ to “stabilise” the nation but it is surprisingly impossible them to make substantial and sustainable developments in the region or clean-up the heinous ‘ecocide’ manifested there endlessly.

 Bunkering on any significant scale would be totally impossible in the absence of well-coordinated corruption and the activities of deeply entrenched special interest groups in Nigeria.
 Bunkering is therefore as much a problem of corruption as it is one of theft and smuggling.
-In fact, that the corruption part of bunkering is the determining part of the activity; the theft and smuggling are minor parts of the game.
+In fact, the corruption part of bunkering is the determining part of the activity; the theft and smuggling are minor parts of the game.

 The bombing of “bunkering assets” is at best a weak short-term solution to the problem.
 Minor assets get bombed but nothing happens to the big oil tankers that take the bunkered oil away.
 That is symptomatic of a protection racket.
 Entrenched special interests, both local and foreign, have started to secure protection for their assets.
-Bunkering has just become a bit more expensive for those receive bunkered oil.
+Bunkering has just become a bit more expensive for those to receive bunkered oil.

 The implication is that, as usual, there is “selective bombing” happening for those assets and operatives that do not pay up.
-Those who are ‘paid up’ are still bunkering freely.
+Those who are ‘paid-up’ are still bunkering freely.
 An unspoken fact about oil bunkering is that those who receive bunkered oil have enough influence on world powers to make a Nigerian president “comply with terms”.
 We know what that means.

 Many people assume that money is received at the Exit via the Downstream phase because that is when a project is (frequently falsely claimed) to be “completed” and payments made characterised by bribes and extortion. (cf. uncompleted projects).
 Some others assume that the Exit occurs via the Upstream in the form of embezzlement and graft.

-However, in practice it is very difficult to determine the point of Exit in the model at either the Upstream, Midstream or Downstream phases.
+However, in practice, it is very difficult to determine the point of Exit in the model at either the Upstream, Midstream or Downstream phases.
 Sometimes the Exit happens at all three phases simultaneously depending on who is involved and how they want the payments made.
 Worst of all corruption cannot be determined without the substantive existence of a detectable Exit and that is corruption is naturally secretive.
 This where the GON should focus its energies.

-Most of the high level transactions and Exits conducted for the purpose oil bunkering are undertaken far outside the shores of Nigeria and the monies exchanged are intentionally irresistible to politicians, bureaucrats, the military, the police, oil services contractors, militants etc. It is the men at the top, if restrained that can will lead to the end of oil bunkering not the men at the bottom of the order who commandeer barges for a very small slice of the action.
+Most of the high-level transactions and Exits conducted for the purpose oil bunkering are undertaken far outside the shores of Nigeria and the monies exchanged are intentionally irresistible to politicians, bureaucrats, the military, the police, oil services contractors, militants etc. It is the men at the top if restrained that can will lead to the end of oil bunkering, not the men at the bottom of the order who commandeer barges for a very small slice of the action.
 Catching the proverbial “big fish” is the best place to start.

 The supposed ‘nail-in-the-coffin’ is that corruption is an evolutionary phenomenon that mutates as is necessary to perpetuate itself and that is one major reason why it is so hard to eradicate.
 The GON has to be smarter and quicker than the oil bunkering principals to win.
 A uni-linear anti-bunkering method of bombing assets is far too crude and derisory to stop or even reduce oil bunkering.